What is Texas v. United States?

 What happens to DACA if the judge decides in favor of Texas and the states?

-Even if the court rules invalid the 2012 memo that established DACA, all parties in the case agree that DACA should continue in the near future while the court considers appropriate remedy.
-A new presidential administration will also consider next steps for DACA, which may affect the future of this case.
+Even if the court rules invalid the 2012 memo that established DACA, all parties in the case agree that DACA should continue in the near future while the court considers the appropriate remedy.